alteredco/blog/_posts/2018-06-06-Get-The-Most-From-Virtual-Study.md

 3. It demands time and effort from the participants
 4. It is organic, which means the course will take on its own trajectory (you have got to let go).
 5. As a participant you need to be able to self-regulate your learning and possibly give yourself a learning goal to achieve.

+My most recent virtual study experience has been in the Bertlesmann Udacity Data Science Scholarship course.
+TBC...